polterguy/phosphorusfive/plugins/p5.web/README.md

 One point though, as in many of the other widget retrieval Active Events, is the fact that you are also getting the "type" of widget returned, as the name of the node - While you get the ID of the widget, returned as the value - Which might be useful sometimes.

-Notice though that [list-widgets] foes not return an "injected node" for the widget you start out your search from, simply since there areno such node(s) or criteria given to it.
+Notice though that [list-widgets] does not return an "injected node" for the widget you start out your search from, simply since there are no such node(s) or criteria given to it.
+In addition, the same widget might match several criteria, making it impossible to put into one specific filter.
 This means it yields one level less than all other widget retrieval Active Events.

 #### [widget-exist]